robmarkcole/HASS-Deepstack-object/README.md

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure face recognition and/or object detection.
 Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

-## Face detection
+## Face recognition
-Deepstack [face detection](https://deepstackpython.readthedocs.io/en/latest/facedetection.html) detects faces and their gender.
-On you machine with docker, run Deepstack with the face detection service active on port `5000`:
+Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces and will recognise them if you have trained your Deepstack.
+On you machine with docker, run Deepstack with the face recognition service active on port `5000`:
 ```
 sudo docker run -e VISION-FACE=True -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack
 ```

 The `deepstack_face` component adds an `image_processing` entity where the state of the entity is the total number of faces that are found in the camera image.
-The gender of faces is listed in the entity attributes.
+Recognised faces are listed in the entity `matched faces
+` attribute.

 Add to your Home-Assistant config:
 ```yaml